zeynepaltin0/dsa210project/README.md

       + **Multivariate Regression of suicides/100k pop based on happiness Score, GDP per capita, family, and health (life xxpectancy)**
          + Controlling for GDP, family, and health, happiness score tends to be negatively associated with suicide rate, but the relationship is only marginally significant.

+## Findings

++ **Suicide Rates Distribution:**
+  + Suicide rates are heavily right-skewed, with a few countries showing extremely high rates.

++ **Happiness Scores Distribution:**
+  + Happiness scores are moderately high overall, with no major skew or extreme outliers.

++ **Happiness vs. Suicide Rates:**
+  + Weak negative relationship, lower happiness is slightly associated with higher suicide rates, but the correlation is weak.

++ **Gender Differences:**
+  + Males have significantly higher suicide rates than females, with greater variability and more extreme outliers.

++ **Regional Patterns:**
+  + Central and Eastern Europe exhibit high suicide rates regardless of happiness; Latin America and Sub-Saharan Africa show generally low suicide rates across happiness levels.

++ **Happiness and Other Factors:**
+  + Happiness is strongly correlated with family support, health, and income, but these factors do not directly explain suicide rates.

++ **Machine Learning (Linear Regression):**
+  + Happiness score alone is a very poor predictor of suicide rates.

++ **Machine Learning (Multivariate Regression):**
+  + Controlling for GDP, family, and health, happiness has a slight negative association with suicide rates, but the relationship is only marginally significant.

++ **Hypothesis Test Result:**
+  + Fail to reject the null hypothesis —> no strong evidence that happiness scores significantly predict suicide rates after controlling for economic and demographic variables.

+## Limitations
+This data analysis is based on cross-sectional data, which limits the ability to infer causality.
+While happiness, GDP, family support, and health were important factors, other unmeasured variables such as cultural or societal influences may also affect suicide rates.
+Also regional differences highlight that results may not be universally generalizable.